 Employment Contracts and Terms and Conditions

-A written employment contract is a legally binding document agreed by both the employee and employer that states the agreed terms.
+Employment Contracts and Terms and Conditions – A written employment contract is a legally binding document agreed upon by both the employee and employer that states the agreed terms.
 The contract can set out the hours of work, salary or hourly rate, as well as other more complex details that govern the employment relationship.

 If an employee believes the employer is breaching the contract and wants to resolve this, they should try to settle the matter internally.
 If this doesn’t work, they can contact the Advisory, Conciliation and Arbitration Services (ACAS) for advice and assistance.
 They could also seek help from a representative trade union official.